malavv/c1d3r/README.md

 # c1d3r
 C1d3r is an interactive *hard* cider brewing guide.
-It aims at providing simple and easily followable recipes that beginners and experts alike can follow.
-This is not a recipe maker nor a brewing simulator.
+It aims at providing simple and easy to follow instructions meant for beginners and seasoned cider makers alike.
+As opposed to a written guide, C1d3r allows you to factors in certain parameters and which will then impact the quantities and steps that are produced.

-C1d3r is a single page web application which offers a few recipe and a custom mode.
-In the custom mode, the user defines the required target levels of ingredients.
+This project is meant to be simple and straight to the point.
+It offers flexibility but only based on pre-existing recipes.
+This is therefore not meant to be a generic recipe maker, nor a brewing simulator.
+Other products are much better at doing this.
+The core of the C1d3r application is its set of curated recipes.
+It will always have a custom mode, that allows some basic calculation to be done, but it is not it's intended use case.

-The best way to experience C1d3r is to use the online demo found on the home page at: https://malavv.github.io/c1d3r/.
-However, deploying your own instance is straightforward.
+By leveraging web technologies, the C1d3r application can be access from your browser either remotely or on a local installation.
+If using it remotely, it also has the possibility to be bookmarked.
+The online deployment of the app is accessible at this address : https://malavv.github.io/c1d3r/.

 ## Contributors
-Contribution to this project are welcome however they must comply with this projects vision of a simple, easy to use, and focused interactive guide.
-This being said a project is only as strong as the people who contributes to it.
-This is why here is a couple of way you may help :
+Contribution to this project are welcome, and this project is only as strong as the people who contributes to it.
+However, all work must comply with this projects vision of a simple, easy to use, and focused interactive guide.
+Here is a couple of way you may help :

 1. Using it!
 And reporting errors and bugs in the Github issue manager.
 2. Fixing issues reported by other users.